Delays by Fayetteville VA limited cancer patient’s chances, inspector general’s report says

 FAYETTEVILLE -- A patient with oral cancer died after a series of delays in care by staff at the Veterans Health Care System of the Ozarks, according to a new report.

-The report, released Monday, outlines the results of an inspection by the U.S. Department of Veterans Affairs Office of Inspector General into an allegation of community care coordination delays.
+The report, released Monday, outlines the results of an inspection by the U.S. Department of Veterans Affairs Office of Inspector General into an allegation of community care coordination delays at the Fayetteville medical center.

 Delays in scheduling and coordination "limited the patient's opportunity to receive optimal treatment and potentially a more favorable outcome," according to the report's executive summary.